DeviceFuture/spec/0001-0999/0002-thundernet-api.md

 #### `url`
 A URL of a resource from the internet to retrieve the contents of.

+> **Recommendation:** The URL should be encoded so that it can be safely decoded as a URI component.
+This can be achieved through using `encodeURIComponent`[F5] in JavaScript.

 **Type:** String (in URL format)

 #### `cache`